 S = Soluble SS = Sparingly soluble I = Insoluble

-Six different solvents including water were effectively employed to carry out solubility test of the synthesized complexes at 23 – 25 oC.
+Six different solvents, including water, were effectively employed to carry out solubility tests of the synthesized complexes at 23 – 25 oC.
 From the table above showing the test result, all the metal complexes showed a good degree of solubility in dimethylsulfoxide, DMSO and N, N'–dimethylformamide, DMF except for the Fe2+ complex that was sparingly soluble in DMF [37].
 Generally, they all were insoluble in water and sparingly soluble in methanol and ethanol.
-Zn2+ complex dissolved in chloroform and dichloromethane while the rest complexes were all sparingly soluble in the aforementioned solvents.
+Zn2+ complex dissolved in chloroform and dichloromethane, while the rest of the complexes were all sparingly soluble in the aforementioned solvents.
 The solubility test helps to also show the differences in the novel compounds prepared in this study.
 With this solubility test result, it is easier to determine the best solvents to employ when carrying out the IR, UV/Vis, corrosion and antimicrobial/clinical investigations of these compounds [13].

 Infrared spectral data